warriordog/discord-uwu-bot/README.md

 # discord-uwu-bot
-Discord bot that UwUifies chat.
+Discord bot that converts regular English into UwU-speak.

 ### Commands
-* uwu\*that - UwUify a message.
-Reply to a message with `uwu*that` to get the UwUified version.
+* `uwu*that` - Uwuify a message in chat.
+Reply to a message to uwuifiy it.
+* `uwu*this` - Uwuify text.
+The rest of the message will be uwuified.

 ### Requirements
 * .NET 5+